abn-illia-lebid/abn-meetup/README.md

 **Catalog**

-On the catalog we care that products are displayed, the header cart is working properly, and errors are handled.
+On the catalog we care that products are displayed.
+The header cart is working properly.
+And errors are handled.

 ---